 It is often hard to decide, choose or know the type of reel is suited to a particular fishing style.
 There are so many, and it seems to be added to weekly.
 Drop fishing, shore, boat, float, bottom, jigging, trolling, surf, rock, kayak even jetski.
-This list seems to be added two on a weekly basis.
+This list seems to be steadily increasing in length.

-Luckily despite this list there are still two reels that are used for the majority (except trolling) these two fishing two reels are the spinning reel and bait casting or conventional reel.
-Each have their merits depending on the fishing situation.
+Luckily despite this list there are still two reels that are used by the majority – these two fishing two reels are the spinning reel and bait casting or conventional reel.
+Each has its merits depending on the fishing situation.
 Here we look at which is better for surf casting.

 Preference plays a large role in choosing between Spinning / Conventional fishing reels for surf fishing.
 Spinning reels are beginner friendly, water and dust resistant and better for light tackle.
 Casting reels have the ability to cast further using heavier tackle and have heavier drag for larger fish.

-If you know the difference and want to jump ahead to the comparison table just press here and we can jump you there.
+If you know the difference and want to jump ahead to the comparison table just click here.

 The Spinning Reel